This is my net worth from 2016. See my updated net worth here.

-I donated my bicycle to be used as a community bike for others to cycle across the country on activism campaigns.
-I gave away a lot of the other possessions I had and some I sold.
+I gave away a lot of the possessions I had and some I sold.
 As of today my net worth is about $3,600.
 I have $600 cash and my possessions add up to about $3,000 (based on what I could sell them for today).
 I have no debt, have forgiven all of the debts owed to me, and do not have a credit card or monthly bill to my name.
 I withdrew all of my investments a few years back to divest from destructive mutual funds and to live in the present.
 I recently canceled my bank account as well to even further reduce my usage of money.
 Some would say I’m in poverty and strictly in financial terms they’d be right.
 However, I’m far from living a life of poverty.

 I live a life of voluntary simplicity.
-I used to be a businessman and was pretty good at it.
-On my summer vacations during university I worked 80-90 hours per week selling educational books door to door as an independent contractor for Southwestern Company.
+But up to now I’ve always been a business oriented person and pretty good at it.
+On my summer vacations during university I worked 80-90 hours per week selling educational books door to door as an independent contractor.
 I made around $20,000 each summer during university.
-After college, I continued doing sales as an independent contractor and made as much as $2,000 in a day selling advertising at supermarkets.
-At the age of 24 I took all that I had learned and started my own marketing company and we were profitable from the first month in business.
-I ran this company for three years and it was definitely a successful endeavor.
-I’ve always been really good with money as it used to be both a passion and hobby for me.
-Today I could have a big house, a nice car, expensive clothes, and fancy possessions and in the past that is what I had imagined I would have today.
-Instead I have moved away from the world of bills and possessions.
+After college, I continued doing sales as an independent contractor and made as much as $2,000 on some days.
+I sold advertising at supermarkets.
+At the age of 24 I took all that I had learned and started my own marketing company.
+I ran this company for three years and it was a successful endeavor.
+I’ve always been good with money and if I wanted to have a lot of right now I absolutely could.
+I could have a big house, a nice car, expensive suits and fancy possessions.
+But I have moved away from the world of bills and possessions.
 I believe in sharing and I’ve chosen to live a life of non-ownership.
-Of course I do think we’re entitled to our possessions but I’m supportive of systems that allow us to share our resources rather than each of us having our own of everything.
+I do think we’re entitled to our possessions but I’m supportive of systems that allow us to share our resources rather than each of us having our own of everything.

 I am not aiming to increase my own net worth but instead to increase the net worth of the earth.
 I don’t see worth in dollar signs like I did in the past though.
 I see worth in natural beauty.
 I see worth in the quality of human life, which in my mind greatly revolves around health, happiness, and liberty.
 I see worth in abundance and diversity of animal and plant life.
 I see worth in clean air.
 I see worth in pure water.
 I see worth in wholesome food that is available to everyone.
 I see worth in infrastructure and systems that provide justice and equality for all.